mirkin/pi-word-clock/docs/new_pi_setup.md

 gv get back to previous visual selection yy yank line

+ctrl v visual block mode
+*while in visual block mode *
+motions work to change block eg 20l or 10j o changes corner that defines the block very useful I,A - insert at top when done it will be repeated on each line d delte block r replace all chars in block with next char pressed
+. repeat
+: command mode will automatically preffix command with just selected text :'<,'>
+Markers are
+'< start line
+'> end line
+`< start character
+`> end character
+So to replace red with green for current selection :'<,'>s/red/green/g gv - reselect last visual selection

 Save & Quit
 ZZ or :wq
 Quit no save
 ZQ or :q!

+OPEN
+:E file browser

 Indent
 5>> indent 5 lines